 Find your path

-UW-Eau Claire special education graduates are in high demand and report around 100% placement rate.
+UW-Eau Claire special education graduates are in high demand and report around 100 percent placement rate.
 You will prepare for specialized jobs in a variety of settings including school, mental health facilities, social service agencies, rehabilitation agencies and hospitals.

-You will have the opportunity to do great community work through Special Education student organizations.
-Through Student Council for Exceptional Children (SCEC) students participate in community activities such as Special Olympics and other community activities.
+You will have the opportunity to do great community work through special education student organizations.
+Through Student Council for Exceptional Children (SCEC), students participate in community activities such as Special Olympics.
 SCEC sponsors a scholarship program for high school seniors who have a disability and who intend to receive further training or education.
 Best Buddies is another organization that matches college students one-on-one with adults with cognitive disabilities.
-To date, UW-Eau Claire Best Buddies has supported over 100 friendships since the chapter began in 2004.
+To date, UW-Eau Claire Best Buddies has supported more than 100 friendships since the chapter began in 2004.

 Learning Disabilities — Middle Childhood through Adolescence and Regular Education, Middle Childhood through Early Adolescence